 Tutoring and Case Management

-The Youth Program provides tutoring and case management services to improve the study and academic skills for youth ages 14-24.
+The Youth Program provides tutoring and case management services to improve the study and academic skills of youth ages 14-24.
 The main goal of the Youth Program is to increase the focus on longer-term academic and occupational learning opportunities and provide long-term comprehensive service strategies.
 Youth services are provided to in-school or out-of-school youth ages 14-24.
-Youth will benefit from tutoring, study skills training and instruction leading to the completion of secondary schooling including dropout prevention strategies.
+Youth will benefit from tutoring, study skills training, and instruction leading to completing secondary schooling including dropout prevention strategies.

 Junior Achievement has 106 local JA Areas across the nation and is the nation's largest organization dedicated to giving young people the knowledge and skills they need to own their economic success, plan for their futures, and make smart academic and economic choices.
 They aim to inspire and prepare young people to succeed in a global economy.

 Click HERE to go to the Junior Achievement of New Mexico website

 Click HERE to view digital versions of our outreach materials.